 ANCA's TX and MX machines offer skiving cutter sharpening

-Fossil-fuelled cars are set to become a part of history.
-Many countries have set a deadline for ending the sales of fossil-fuelled cars: France from 2040, the UK by 2030, and Norway aims to become the world’s first country to achieve this by 2025.
+Fossil-fueled cars are set to become a part of history.
+Many countries have set a deadline for ending the sales of fossil-fueled cars: France from 2040, the UK by 2030, and Norway aims to become the world’s first country to achieve this by 2025.
 Responding to green initiatives, and after billions of dollars have been invested in vehicle electrification, the automotive industry’s giants are pledging to stop making old fashioned internal combustion engine (ICE) vehicles.
 Volkswagen plans for 25% of sales to consist of electric cars by 2025, Progressive General Motors is aspiring to stop making gasoline-powered vehicles by 2035, and Ford (Europe division) will go entirely electric by 2030.

 For cutting tool manufacturers serving the automotive industry, the industry’s electrification is an existential challenge and a revolutionary opportunity.
 In 2017, 11.8% of cutting tool consumption was for automotive manufacturing.
 Machining time for pure electric vehicles (EVs) is estimated to reduce by 50-75% compared to traditional ICEs, resulting in overall cutting tool consumption decline as ICE vehicles’ production ceases.